DYK-Team/Chan_BH-loop_model/README.md

 "Magnetic circuits.ppsx" is a Power Point Slide Show (PPS) on magnetic circuits.
 It can be seen after downloading.

 "Introduction to electrodynamics.ppsx" is a Power Point Slide Show (PPS) on electromagnetic principles for college students.
 It can be seen after downloading.

+The folder "LTspice_Non-linear_Transformer" contains the LTspice simulation file for a non-linear transformer.